infolnms/NlinTCAsymAnisoModel/README.md

-# NlinTCAsymAnisoModel
+# Non-linear tension-compression asymmetric anisotropic constitutive model

-Non-linear tension-compression asymmetric anisotropic constitutive model
+A new constitutive model